We can help you, whether you live in Kaikoura, Whanganui, National Park, Hokianga, Chathams or ANYWHERE!

 Channel 9 Dunedin featured the workshop held at the Otago Museum on their news broadcast.
 Click here to view it online.

 We are always looking to the future to see how we can lead the way in providing family law in New Zealand.
-We also like to be actively involved in community: buying from local suppliers where we can, providing an excellent workplace and getting involved with things like the 48 Hour Furious Film-making Competition and the Canterbury Employers' Chamber of Commerce.
+We also like to be actively involved in community: buying from local suppliers where we can, providing an excellent workplace and supporting our clients to link to social service providers.

 Ebborn Law offers a fixed-fee option in many cases.
 This means the cost risk is spread more evenly between you the client and us as your lawyer.